open-format/open-format-contracts/README.md

-**This repository has been archived as a new and improved version of the SDK is now available in a separate repository.
-The latest version of the SDK can be found [here](https://github.com/open-format/contracts)**.
+**This repository has been archived as a new and improved version of the smart contracts are now available in a separate repository.
+The latest version of the smart contracts can be found [here](https://github.com/open-format/contracts)**.

 # Basic Sample Hardhat Project